mengjx855/25-CF-IBD-MGX/README.md

 - data: the intermediate data during analysis
 - FigureX: the scripts and necessary files for each figure

-> If you find this code useful, we would appreciate if you cite our paper (in preparing).
+If you find this code useful, please consider citing our forthcoming paper (in preparing).
 > Meng, Jin-Xin, et al. "An atlas of colonization factors in human gut microbiome reveals conserved microbial strategies and inflammatory bowel disease signatures."
 (2026).